 On December 18, 2020, the Holding Foreign Companies Accountable Act, or the HFCA Act, was enacted.
 In essence, the HFCA Act requires the SEC to prohibit securities of any foreign companies from being listed on U.S. securities exchanges or traded "over-the-counter" if a company retains a foreign accounting firm that cannot be inspected by the PCAOB for three consecutive years, beginning in 2021.
 On June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act, which, if enacted, would reduce the time period from three to two consecutive years.
 On September 22, 2021, the PCAOB adopted a final rule implementing the HFCA Act.
 On December 2, 2021, the SEC issued amendments to finalize the interim final rules previously adopted in March 2021 to implement the submission and disclosure requirements in the HFCA Act.
-Since all of our business operations are conducted in China, there is a risk that our auditor cannot be inspected by the PCAOB completely because of a position taken by the Chinese authorities.
+Since all of the business operations are conducted in China, there is a risk that our auditor cannot be inspected by the PCAOB completely because of a position taken by the Chinese authorities.
 On December 16, 2021, the PCAOB issued a report relaying to the SEC its determinations that the board is unable to inspect or investigate completely registered public accounting firms in mainland China and Hong Kong due to positions taken by Chinese authorities.
-Our independent registered public accounting firm, TPS Thayer, LLC, is based in the United States and it is not subject to such determinations announced by the PCAOB on December 16, 2021.
+Our independent registered public accounting firms, TPS Thayer, LLC, is based in the United States and it is not subject to such determinations announced by the PCAOB on December 16, 2021.
 However, if it is determined in the future that the PCAOB is unable to inspect or investigate our auditor completely, or if our future audit reports are prepared by auditors that are not completely inspected by the PCAOB, our ordinary shares may be delisted or trading in our ordinary shares may be prohibited under the HFCA Act.
-See "Risk Factors-Risks Related to Our Business and Industry-We could be delisted if it is determined that the Public Company Accounting Oversight Board is unable to inspect or investigate our auditor completely."
+See "Risk Factors-Risks Related to the Business and Industry-We could be delisted if it is determined that the Public Company Accounting Oversight Board is unable to inspect or investigate our auditor completely."

-Holding Company Structure and Contractual Arrangement with the VIE
+Holding Company Structure and Contractual Arrangement with the VIE and Its Shareholders

-Skillful Craftsman Education Technology Limited is a Cayman Islands holding company with no material operations of its own.
-We conduct our operations in China primarily through our PRC subsidiary, the VIE and the VIE's subsidiary.
+Skillful Craftsman Education Technology Limited is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and the VIE.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet-based businesses, including online education services.
-Accordingly, we operate these businesses in China through the VIE, Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao, and the VIE's subsidiary, Shenzhen Qianhai Jisen Information Technology Ltd. Investors in our ordinary shares thus are not purchasing equity interest in our operating entities in China but instead are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company.
+Accordingly, these businesses are conducted in China through the VIE, Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao.
+Investors in our ordinary shares thus are not purchasing equity interest in the operating entities in China but instead are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company.